 To make a Policy based on a set of rules, repeat the following steps as many times as the ruleset requires.

-In the Search By field, choose the type of search.
-Search type options are Text, Link Text, Link URL, CSS Selector, XPath, and Regular Expression.
+In the Search By dropdown, choose the type of search.
+Search type options are Word or phrase, Link Text, Link URL, CSS Selector, XPath, and Regular Expression.

-The "Exclude code and check only text" checkbox is only present for the Text and Regular Expression queries.
-Enabling this checkbox will mean that only the text of pages gets searched to match the rule, excluding all content within code tags.
+Page Content Check Behavior is a dropdown only present for the Word or Phrase and Regular Expression searches.
+Selecting Check only text on page means that only the text of pages gets searched to match the rule, excluding all content within code tags.
+Selecting Check text on page and source code checks both the text of pages and the content within code tags.

 If the Policy requires more than one rule, select the Add Rule button to enter more criteria.
 Repeat the process as many times as needed.